Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Abstract

 \section{Abstract}

-Quantum error correction (QEC) and dynamical decoupling (DD) are widely used tools for protecting quantum information, and a natural goal is to combine them to outperform either approach alone.
-Such a benefit is not automatic: physical DD pulses can conflict with an encoded subspace, and QEC performance is determined by the errors that survive decoding, which need not be those suppressed by DD.
-We analyze a hybrid memory cycle in which DD is implemented logically (LDD) using elements of the normalizer of an $[[n,k,d]]$ stabilizer code and is followed by a round of syndrome measurement and recovery (or, in the detection setting, postselection on a trivial syndrome).
-In an effective Pauli model with physical error probability $p$, LDD suppression factor $\pDD$, and recovery imperfection rate $\pQEC$ (or $\pQED$), we derive closed-form entanglement-fidelity expressions for QEC-only, LDD-only, physical DD (as a baseline), and the hybrid LDD+QEC protocol.
-The formulas are expressed via a small set of code-dependent weight enumerator polynomials, making the role of the decoder and the LDD group explicit.
-For ideal recovery we obtain a necessary-and-sufficient criterion for when LDD+QEC outperforms QEC-only: the conditional fraction of uncorrectable Pauli errors is larger in the LDD-suppressed sector than in the unsuppressed sector.
-In the low-noise regime we give a simple sufficient design rule guaranteeing hybrid advantage, namely that LDD suppresses at least one minimum-weight uncorrectable Pauli error for the chosen recovery map, and we show how stabilizer-equivalent choices of LDD generators can be used to enforce this condition.
-We supplement our analysis with numerical results for the $[[7,1,3]]$ Steane code and a $[[13,1,3]]$ code, mapping regions of hybrid-protocol advantage in parameter space beyond the small-$p$ regime.
-Our work illustrates the need for co-design of the code, decoder, and logical decoupling group, and clarifies the conditions under which the hybrid LDD+QEC protocol is advantageous.
+Quantum error correction/detection (QEC/QED) and dynamical decoupling (DD) are widely used tools for protecting quantum information, and a natural goal is to combine them to outperform either approach alone.
+Such a benefit is not automatic: physical DD pulses can conflict with an encoded subspace, and correction/detection performance is determined by the errors that survive decoding or evade postselection, which need not be those suppressed by DD.
+We analyze a hybrid memory cycle in which DD is implemented logically (LDD) using elements of the normalizer of an $[[n,k,d]]$ stabilizer code, and the LDD is followed by syndrome measurement and (in the correction setting) by recovery or (in the detection setting) by postselection on a trivial syndrome.
+In an effective Pauli model with physical error probability $p$, LDD suppression factor $\pDD$, and phenomenological recovery/readout imperfection rates $\pQEC$ and $\pQED$, we derive closed-form entanglement-fidelity expressions for QEC-only, QED-only, LDD-only, physical DD (as a baseline), and the hybrid protocols LDD+QEC and LDD+QED, including conditional-fidelity and acceptance-probability formulas in the QED setting.
+The formulas are expressed via a small set of code-dependent weight enumerator polynomials, making explicit the role of the recovery map, the postselection rule, and the LDD group.
+For ideal recovery we obtain a necessary-and-sufficient criterion for when LDD+QEC outperforms QEC-only, and in the low-noise regime we give a simple sufficient design rule: it is enough that LDD suppresses at least one minimum-weight uncorrectable Pauli error for the chosen recovery map; stabilizer-equivalent choices of LDD generators can be used to enforce this condition.
+For the detection setting we derive the corresponding conditional-fidelity and acceptance-probability formulas, together with an exact comparison criterion under ideal readout for when LDD+QED improves upon QED-only.
+We supplement our analysis with numerical results for the $[[7,1,3]]$ Steane code, a $[[13,1,3]]$ code, the ``perfect'' $[[5,1,3]]$ code, and the $[[4,2,2]]$ error-detecting code, mapping regions of hybrid-protocol advantage in parameter space beyond the small-$p$ regime.
+Our work illustrates the need for co-design of the code, the recovery/detection rule, and the logical decoupling group, and clarifies the conditions under which the hybrid LDD+QEC and LDD+QED protocols are advantageous.